net-lisias-ksph/KRX/README.md

-# KRX - Kerbal Rotor Expansion :: UNNOFICIAL
+# KRX - Kerbal Rotor Expansion :: UNOFFICIAL

 This is a unofficial, non authorized repository for **KRX - Kerbal Rotor Expansion** for historical reference and troubleshooting.